Overview

 due to be release to the market by end 2003. |

-Benefits to Council Demonstrates Townsville as a leader
+Benefits Demonstrates Townsville as a leader

 in development of innovative renewable energy technology.